Education Mobile Background

 AIR FORCE ROTC

-Air Force ROTC is a scholarship program available at nearly 1,000 colleges and universities across the country.
-The program can help you study at the college of your choice while earning money for school and preparing to be an Officer in the Space Force after graduation.
-For the most up-to-date information, visit the official Air Force ROTC website
+Air Force ROTC is a scholarship program available at more than 1,100 colleges and universities across the country.
+The program develops both Air Force and Space Force’s future leaders while assisting with the cost of earning a degree.
+While studying at your college of choice, you will earn money for school and prepare to be an Officer in the Space Force after graduation.
+For the most up-to-date information, visit the official Air Force ROTC website.

 THE AIR FORCE ACADEMY

 The Air Force Academy offers world-class education and cost-free tuition in exchange for your service in the Space Force.
-If you excel at leadership and academics, and you’re determined to become an officer in the Space Force, we’d love to hear from you.
+The Academy has developed programs to motivate, inform, influence and inspire cadets’ interest in a career related to space.
+There are even summer programs, including the Azimuth Guardianship Program and Ops Space Force to assist cadets in their Space Force endeavors.
 For the most complete information on how to prepare and apply, visit the Academy Admissions website.

 CONTINUING EDUCATION

-AFIT allows Space Force Officers to pursue graduate studies as a full-time, active-duty assignment.
+The Air Force Institute of Technology (AFIT) is a selective DAF program that allows Space Force Officers to pursue graduate studies as a full-time, active-duty assignment in the areas of science, technology, engineering and mathematics (STEM).
 Located at Wright-Patterson Air Force Base in Ohio, AFIT is a world leader in defense technological education, research and consultation.
-Plus it’s the Air Force’s graduate school of engineering and management as well as its institution for professional, continuing education.
+It is also the Air Force’s graduate school of engineering and management as well as its institution for professional, continuing education.

 AFIT’S AIR FORCE GRADUATE SCHOOL FOR ENGINEERING AND MANAGEMENT